stonecape/COMSM0104-MoiveGrail/README.md

 # COMSM0104-MoiveGrail
-COMSM0104-WebTechnology_Porject

-- Please execuate `npm install` first
+- Please execute `npm install` command in the root directory, and the node modules will be installed automatically.
-- Then execuate `node index.js` in the root folder
+- Then execute `node index.js` command in the root directory.
-- Open Browser and type `localhost:3000`
+- Open a browser (perfectly Chrome) and access `http://localhost:3000`.
-- Please click the bottom *about* link or type *localhost:3000/about* in address field to jump to our report page.
+- Please click  [About Us](http://localhost:3000/about) link at the bottom or access `http://localhost:3000/about` directly to see the detail about this website.